piyushbansal/version-control-systems/README.md

 version-control-systems
 =======================

-Literature survey for selecting vcs for redmine
+Literature survey for selecting vcs for redmine at virtual labs